chrisvrose/jack/README.md

 **syntax:** `python get_message.py`

 Using prop.json, the name and custom responses will be used whenever a message with the format '*name*, *command/question*' is sent to it.
-Otherwise, cleverly will be used for responses.
+Otherwise, cleverbot will be used for responses.

 ### Things to know